anomaly/prestans-docs/source/handlers.rst

 The default logger uses is a configured `Python Logger <http://docs.python.org/howto/logging>`_, it logs in detail the lifecycle of a request along with the requested URL.
 Refer to documentation on how to configure your system logger to control verbosity.

-Once your router is setup, prestans is ready to route requests to nominated handlers.
+Once your router is setup, Prestans is ready to route requests to nominated handlers.

 If were deploying under mod_wsgi, your the above would be the contents of your WSGI file. mod_wsgi requires the endpoint to be called ``application``.
 The WSGI configuration variable might look something like.